 In the past, the VCL library allowed a developer to select one style (or no style) for the entire application.
-Starting with 10.4 the VCL library will allow you to use multiple VCL styles at the same time in different forms of your applications, or even different controls of the same form.
-You can also mixed styles elements (controls and form) and elements using the Windows default platform theme.
+In 10.4 the VCL library allows you to use multiple VCL styles at the same time in different forms of your applications, or even different controls of the same form.
+You can also mix styles elements (controls and form) and elements using the Windows default platform theme.

 As the name implies, per-control styling allows a developer to apply different styles for controls and forms in the same application.
 To start, you need to add multiple styles to an application, and you can use all of them.
 This feature works only if one of the VCL Styles is active.
 First, add multiple styles to an app (hint, in 10.4 you can use the new high-dpi styles, that's for another blog post):

 Now set different styles names for different controls in a form, like in the following DFM file (I kept only key relevant properties here):